Royal Greenhouses Laeken

 *You can buy bottles of water and soft drinks at the end of the walk, also a shop with a few items to buy

-*Stroller not-so-unfriendly 🙂 There are about 15 steps – but if you can carry the stroller for the steps, then you get to use the stroller for the rest of the walk!
+*Stroller not-so-unfriendly 🙂 There are about 15 steps, but if you can carry the stroller up the steps, then you get to use the stroller for the rest of the walk!

 *Dogs are not allowed